When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 The first parts I soldered was the Budgie and the Motorola 020 CPU, they are both surface mounted chips and where desoldered from an Amiga 1200 motherboard.
 I actually did not know if they worked or not, but as they are mounted in a good position on the motherboard I could always desolder them and replace them if they failed to work.

 You may have built a ReAmiga 1200 and struggled with the memory, I have.
 It is difficult to do a good job when the chips sit so tight together.
 I am not a fan of using hot air to solder them.
-Thankfully on the Alicia 1200 the memory chips are generously spaced leaving plenty of space for my preferred hoof tip making this task very enjoyable and leaving a nice result.
+Thankfully on the Alicia 1200 the memory chips are generously spaced leaving plenty of space for my preferred hoof tip technique making this task very enjoyable.
+This shows in the clean result.

 Here are all the PLCC chips soldered to the Alicia 1200 PCB.
 I think this was around 4 hours of work in total.
 No idea if it works and no way of testing it yet.
 Let’s hope it works.